-3 days car hire from Auckland Airport from only £10.31* per day.
+3 days car hire from Auckland Airport from only £7.56 per day, and FREE cancellation options*

 Nestled in the southwestern Pacific Ocean and neighbouring Australia, New Zealand consists of two islands, the north and the south.
 The north island is home to the country's capital Wellington, attracting tourists from all over the world every year.
 Mt.
 Victoria in Wellington as well and most of the southern island were the stunning backdrop for Peter Jackson's Lord of the Rings films, and it's easy to see why.
 Youll find ethereal scenery and landscapes unlike anything else on earth in New Zealand, so hop in a car and explore it the best way; your way.
 Our three-step car hire booking process will find the perfect car hire for you, even at the last minute.

 Holiday Extras provides cheap car hire in New Zealand across hundreds of locations, including all major international airports.
 Some of the more well known locations include: